Blazor Project Structure

 NavMenu component (NavMenu.razor)

 This file is present only in the Blazor Server project.
-As the name implies it contains the applications’s startup logic.
+As the name implies it contains the applications’ startup logic.
 The Startup class contains the following two methods.

 Configure – Configures the app’s request processing pipeline.
-Depending on what we want the Blazor application to be capable of doing we add or remove the respective middleware components from request processing pipeline.
-For example, UseStaticFiles() method adds the middleware component that can server static files like images, css etc.
+Depending on what we want the Blazor application to be capable of doing we add or remove the respective middleware components from the request processing pipeline.
+For example, UseStaticFiles() method adds the middleware component that can serve static files like images, CSS, etc.

 MapBlazorHub sets up the endpoint for the SignalR connection with the client browser.

 This is the root page of the application and is specified by calling MapFallbackToPage(“/_Host”) method.
 It is implemented as a razor page.

 Contains code files related to the sample WeatherForecast service

 Just like an asp.net core MVC project, a blazor project also uses this file to store the configuration settings.